Making Models Unmergeable via Scaling-Sensitive Loss Landscape

 \paragraph{Scaling and Architecture Generalization} We further evaluate robustness to backbone scale and architecture by repeating the same protocol on CLIP ViT-L/14 and ConvNeXt-based CLIP models.
 On ViT-L/14, \textsc{Trap$^2$} preserves strong standalone performance while still inducing sharp post-merge degradation, whereas post-hoc baselines become unreliable under adapter-only deployment.
 On ConvNeXt, attention-symmetry-based defenses are not applicable, but \textsc{Trap$^2$} transfers without architectural assumptions and exhibits the same qualitative behavior, suggesting that the unmergeability effect persists across scale and architecture.

 \paragraph{Pairwise Merging}

-Following prior works \citep{junhao2025disruptingmodelmergingparameterlevel, wang2025modelunmergingmakingmodels}, we merge one \textsc{Trap$^2$}-trained adapter with one unprotected adapter and report per-task and average accuracy, as shown in Figure~\ref{fig:pairwise}.
-Across task pairs, \textsc{Trap$^2$} consistently self-collapses: the protected-task accuracy drops sharply after merging, driving the decrease in average performance.
-We also observe collateral damage on the unprotected task, consistent with Theorems~\ref{thm:general_downscale} and~\ref{thm:cross-merge-degrade}.
-Overall, \textsc{Trap$^2$} induces degradation even at the two-adapter level, not only under large-$N$ composition.
+Following prior works \citep{Junhao_2025_ICCV, wang2025modelunmergingmakingmodels}, we merge one \textsc{Trap$^2$}-trained adapter with one unprotected adapter and report per-task and average accuracy, as shown in Figure~\ref{fig:pairwise}.
+Across task pairs, \textsc{Trap$^2$} consistently self-collapses: protected-task accuracy drops sharply, driving the decrease in average performance.
+We also observe collateral damage on unprotected tasks, consistent with Theorems~\ref{thm:general_downscale} and~\ref{thm:cross-merge-degrade}.
+Taken together, \textsc{Trap$^2$} induces degradation even at the two-adapter level.